 Pentalog takes data security very seriously, and as of the second quarter of 2021, we have standardized our IAM architecture.
 Going forward, Pentalog’s default authentication and authorization policies and processes will leverage current IAM products and best practices.
 Clients who want a different approach can ask us to review requests that differ from this approach.

 To better illustrate why the Pentalog team is prioritizing IAM architecture standards, we have compiled background information on authentication, tips for evaluating serverless identity providers and what to expect from Pentalog’s IAM standardization.

-The History of Authentication
+A Brief History of Authentication

 These passwords were delivered to users through specific hardware or special communication channels.
-Today, we call this “Two-Factor Authentication” (2FA) and “Multi-Factor Authentication” (MFA).
+Today, we call this two-factor authentication (2FA) and multifactor authentication (MFA).

 Behind the scenes, tremendous innovation brought by the development of big data and machine learning enabled AI security information and event management tooling.

 Today, MFA is the standard in authentication for consumers, and AI security information and event management (SIEM) has become more popular.

 The authentication landscape is much more complex than the streamlined description above.
 In fact, authentication changes so rapidly that it is almost impossible for developers to stay up to date with the emerging concepts required in their software development jobs.

 The timeline above does not include other large and highly sophisticated fields of infrastructure and data, and it barely scratches the surface of security knowledge.
 Selecting an authentication solution is a high-risk initiative, so the decision-making process should involve both developers and security and infrastructure experts.

 To this end, we recommend that our customers do not reinvent the wheel and instead consider an industry-proven identity and access management solution.